Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance: SUMMARY AND CONCLUSION

 The exact beam pattern of OWFA is not known, but we expect this to be somewhere between the Uniform and Triangular illuminations considered here.
 We therefore expect the actual situation for measuring the 21-cm power spectrum to lie somewhere between the two different sets of predictions presented here.
 The present study indicates that ``Foreground Avoidance" provides an effective technique for measuring the 21-cm power spectrum with OWFA.
 It is also predicted that a $5 \, \sigma$ measurement of the 21-cm power spectrum should be possible within approximately a few hundred hours of observations despite the $k$ modes which have to be excluded due to foreground contamination.
 It is however necessary to note that the entire analysis presented here is based on $20$ statistically independent realizations of our specific foreground model.
 While this model attempts to incorporate the salient features of the two dominant foreground components, it still remains to establish how robust the results are with respect to variations in the foreground model.
-Although the exact quantum of foreground leakage may vary depending on the foreground model, we do not expect this to be a very severe effect as we have adopted a pretty conservative threshold $R_t=100$ for a considerable part of our analysis.
+Although the exact quantum of foreground leakage may vary depending on the foreground model, we do not expect this to be a very severe effect as we have adopted a pretty conservative threshold $\Rt=100$ for a considerable part of our analysis.
 Calibration \citep{Marthi2014} is another issue which could affect the results presented here.
 In future work we plan to study the effect of calibration errors and also the effect of varying the foreground model.

-\section{Acknowledgement}
+\section{ACKNOWLEDGEMENT}

 The authors would like to thank Jayaram N Chengalur for useful suggestions and discussions.
 SC acknowledges the University Grant Commission, India for providing financial support through Senior Research Fellowship.
 SC would also like to thank Abinash Kumar Shaw for helpful discussions and suggestions.
+VRM acknowledges support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0700.